-- 1. Describe and discuss inspection standards for each of the critical areas of commercial and multi-unit structures in California. - 2.
-Explain the intent of the code requirements for the green and sustainable practices and materials in California.
+- Describe and discuss inspection standards for each of the critical areas of commercial and multi-unit structures in California. - Explain the intent of the code requirements for the green and sustainable practices and materials in California.

-Required ( Units
+Required Core Courses: 13.5 units Units

 BLDG 710 Advanced Building Inspection 4.5 units

 BLDG 725 Electrical Inspection II 3 units

 BLDG 735 ADA Building Requirements 3 units

 BLDG 790 Blueprint Reading for Construction 3 units